 Nobody can predict exactly how long changes to the labor market and the hospitality industry will last, and some changes are likely to be permanent.
 There is no "one-size fits all" answer.
-Join us for future installments of Staying Power to learn how employing each of the steps above can help hotels profitably deliver outstanding service and experiences to guests as they navigate the current market.
+Join us for future installments of Staying Power to explore how hotels can optimize operations to profitably deliver outstanding service and experiences to guests as they navigate the current market.